Warhead32/CRUD_API_Task/readme.md

 ```
 ### GET request for 'List All Employees' shows all the employees in the database in a sorted order which is based on firstName.
 That's why i've also created Indexes for firstName.

-### Never thought it'll get attention, but as I am new to creating APIs, any suggestion for better error handling or ideas for new features or better way of writing the code will be appreciated.
+### **EDIT -** Never thought it'll get attention, but as I am new to creating APIs, any suggestion for better error handling or ideas for new features or better way of writing the code will be appreciated.